niksy/webpack-config-niksy/docs/README.md

 ## Sensible defaults

-"core" entry point contains common bundle with modules used throughout application adn is extracted with `CommonsChunkPlugin`
+* `bootstrap` and `core` entry points contain common modules used throughout application.
+[Order of files is important](https://github.com/webpack/webpack/issues/1016#issuecomment-182093533)
+* Every emitted file contains `[chunkhash]` so it gets changed only when file contents are changed for proper file revving and long-term caching

 ```js
 var webpack = require('webpack');